 Due to the outbreak of COVID-19, currently identified in several countries across the globe, all prospective and accepted International Students and Incoming Exchange Students for the 2020/2021 Academic Year are strongly encouraged to follow the World Health Organisation’s safety measures and closely monitor all travel-related information available in their city/country, as well as in the Macao SAR Government’s News Portal here.

 From March 18th, 2020, to prevent the spread of COVID-19, the Macao SAR Government banned the entry of all travellers from overseas countries until further notice (news here).
-As of October 12th, this measure remains valid and so all foreigners are still denied entry to the region (news here).
+As of January 17th, this measure remains valid and so most foreigners are still denied entry to the region (news here; exceptional cases may apply for entry according to information here).

 On USJ’s side, we sincerely hope that the situation will improve soon and so, until further notice, we will continue with our application processes as normal.